What is restorative reproductive medicine (RRM)?

 " What is restorative reproductive medicine? "

-Restorative reproductive medicine means a scientific approach to reproductive medicine that seeks to cooperate with or restore the normal physiology and anatomy of the human reproductive system without the use of methods that are inherently suppressive, circumventive, or destructive to natural human functions.
+Restorative reproductive medicine is a specialized field of medicine which diagnoses and treats underlying health conditions contributing to reproductive dysfunction and suboptimal reproductive health, addressing factors critical to improving wellness and fertility.
+RRM seeks to cooperate with and restore the normal physiology and anatomy of the human reproductive system.
+It does not employ methods that are inherently suppressive, circumventive or destructive.
 This approach respects the integrity of the human person and the right of women and men to have access to reproductive health care that respects their right to understand and cooperatively manage their own fertility, with appropriate medical assistance.

 Sometimes RRM is only thought of in terms of medical conditions, but it also supports and promotes restorative reproductive health which includes empowering women and men to know and understand their bodies and appreciate the importance of natural reproductive health to overall health and well-being, often through the use of body literacy programs that incorporate science based charting methods and teacher lead reproductive health education.
 RRM comprises many different methods.
 Some better known methods include medical interventions based on the Billings Ovulation Method, Naprotechnology (based on the Creighton Method), NeoFertility, Marquette and FEMM.
-There are several others, including a number of symptothermal based approaches, but they all share a common goal of using information from a fertility chart and working to optimize normal function.
-There are also surgical methods that exclusively use this philosophical approach, such as surgical Naprotechnology.
+There are several others, including a number of symptothermal or sympto-hormonal based approaches, but they all share a common goal of using biomarker information from a cycle chart and working to optimize normal function.
+There are also surgical methods that exclusively adhere to this restorative approach, such as surgical Naprotechnology.

 " Does RRM use artificial insemination? "